-Fast-fashion is not sustainable and I would never recommend that you buy into fads, made for you to buy more stuff more often.
+Fast fashion is not sustainable and I would never recommend that you buy into fads, made to buy more stuff more often.
 However, once you have established your basic wardrobe staples mentioned in point 3, you can add a few seasonal items that you may wear for a shorter period than your classic wardrobe staples.
-I’d still think long-term here, but this can include things like the dungaree for example.
+Still think long-term here, but this can include things like a dungaree for example.
 It’s a fun item but never sticks around very long, If you have the closet space once the trend is gone you can literally save it for 10 years and wear it again as it always comes back in fashion at some point or you can upcycle the item into something new such as a skirt.

 4. De-construct and Re-evaluate your Wardrobe Regularly

 To beat boredom remember to update and refresh your wardrobe following the process outlined above every so often.
 Depending on where you live you can go through this process up to 4 times a year if your seasons are well defined.
 Don’t just throw items out at the end of a season as you may still be able to wear them for the same season next year, just park them for later.
 When you go through your wardrobe periodically, ask yourself whether something brings you joy and makes you feel good, if the answer is no, then donate or upcycle the piece.
 If it’s yes then keep it.